GreyCorbel/CosmosLite/README.md

 - Querying of collections
 - Calling of stored procedures

 All operations support retrying on throttling.
 For all operations, it's easy to know RU charge and detailed errors when they occur.
+Commands support bulk mode when multiple frequests can be sent to CosmosDB at the same time

 All operations return unified response object that contains below fields:
 - `IsSuccess`: Booleans success indicator